notmnp/connect-4/README.md

 **Interactive Gameplay:** The game provides an intuitive user interface that displays the game board.
 The human player can easily input their moves by selecting the desired column.

 **Intelligent AI Opponent:** The AI opponent employs smart decision-making techniques to make strategic moves.
-It maximizes its chances of winning by setting up winning opportunities and preventing the human player from achieving three-in-a-row scenarios.
+It maximizes its chances of winning by setting up winning opportunities and preventing the human player from achieving two or three-in-a-row scenarios.

 **Game Result Determination:** At the end of the game, the program determines the winner or declares a stalemate based on the game board.
 It provides clear feedback on the moves made by both the human player and the AI.